flutter/flutter/docs/platforms/android/Resolving-common-build-failures.md

 ### Gradle task assembleDebug failed with exit code 1

-If `assembleDebug` or `assembleRelease` failed but no error message can be seen, you are likely on a older Flutter version (`<= 1.9.1.hotfix4`) which may suppress the root cause of the error.
+If `assembleDebug` or `assembleRelease` failed but no error message can be seen, you are likely on an older Flutter version (`<= 1.9.1.hotfix4`) which may suppress the root cause of the error.

 This problem can be solved in two ways:
  - Please try a more recent channel, like `beta` or `dev` and restart the compilation.
 It may still fail, but the error will now be printed